chungkky/2019-03-05_Sample_DH_Resources/README.md

-### Sample Digital Humanities Resources for Your Exploration
+## Sample Digital Humanities Resources for Your Exploration
-Highly selected DH resources originally complied for Prof. Matt Sergi's undergraduate English medieval drama class, University of Toronto, 6 March 2019.
+Highly selected DH resources originally complied for Prof. Matt Sergi's undergraduate English medieval drama class, Dept of English, University of Toronto, 6 March 2019.
 First compiled by Kathy Chung, 5 March 2019
 **Last Update: 2020-03-19**

-Background:  This resource was complied by Kathy Chung, Research Associate at the Records of Early English Drama (REED), University of Toronto.
-It makes no claim to being comprehensive.
-It is maintained now and again when I have time.
+**Background:**  This resource is complied by me, Kathy Chung, Research Associate at the Records of Early English Drama (REED), University of Toronto.
+It makes no claim to being even remotely comprehensive or authoritative.
+It's original goal was an easy way to share some of my own discoveries with others and offering to DH "beginners" a glimpse of to what's out there.
+It is updated now and again when I have time.
+(Please let me know if any link is broken and I'll revise as needed.)

+-- K.

+--
+"You should not lose your self-sufficient state of mind.
+This does not mean a closed mind, but actually an empty mind and a ready mind.
+If your mind is empty, it is always ready for anything; it is open to everything.
+In the beginner's mind there are many possibilities; in the expert's mind there are few." -- Shunryu Suzuki, _Zen Mind, Beginner's Mind_

-#### Samples of Digital Humanities Projects and Programs
+### Digital Humanities Projects and Programs
 - REED Online https://ereed.library.utoronto.ca/
 - Patrons and Performers https://reed.library.utoronto.ca/
 - Dictionary of Old English, DOE at U of T https://www.doe.utoronto.ca/pages/index.html